vtacquet/redbase-plugin/readme.md

 the usage of `Redbase` plugin middleware.
 The `redbaseurl` parameter is where the Redbase daemon is running.
 The `defaulturl` is the fallback url when there is no redirection entry in the database or when the `Redbase` daemon is not available.
 Since this is a redirection middleware, the service can be set to `noop@internal`

+The `Redbase` Daemon can be downloaded from https://hub.docker.com/vtacquet/redbase

 **http.yml**
 ```yaml